About Bowie

 Frequently Asked Questions

-Property records for Bowie, Maryland are maintained by the Prince Georges County Assessor's Office and the Prince Georges County Clerk and Recorder.
+Property records for Bowie, Maryland are maintained by the Prince Georges Maryland State Department of Assessments and Taxation's Office and the Prince Georges County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Prince Georges County, including parcels in Bowie.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Prince Georges County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Prince Georges County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maryland counties provide online property record searches through their county websites.
-For in-person requests, visit the Prince Georges County offices at the county courthouse.
 The Prince Georges County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Bowie, Maryland residents are available through both county and state offices.
 The Maryland Department of Health, Division of Vital Records, located in Baltimore, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maryland.
 Orders can be placed online, by mail, or in person.
 Locally, the Prince Georges County Clerk's office issues marriage licenses and maintains marriage records for Prince Georges County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.